 Across the city Wednesday, the news of the Texas shooting had parents conflicted about their normal school drop-off routine.

 A parent named Ashley, who declined to give her last name, hugged and kissed her 6-year-old son and watched him join the other kids at Fitzpatrick Elementary in Northeast Philadelphia.
 She hadn’t talked to him about what happened more than 1,800 miles away in a school just like his in Uvalde.
 Not yet.

 “I didn’t mention that to him because I didn’t want him to worry about that coming to school,” she said.
 “It scares me to death.
 I want to keep him home but I can’t.
 We just do the best we can.”

-Clinical psychologist Dr. Jaime Zuckerman has three children of her own.
+Clinical psychologist Jaime Zuckerman has three children of her own.

 “I don’t think there’s words as a parent to be able to describe the emotions that we’re having,” she said in response to the Uvalde tragedy.
 “As a clinical psychologist, I can tell you that it shakes our core of what we believe in our society to be safe.”

-Zuckerman said it’s important for your kids to see you upset — it validates their emotions and gives them emotional cues to know how they can respond, and that it’s OK to respond.
+Even if parents are exasperated, Zuckerman, the psychologist, said it’s important for kids to see parents upset.
+It validates their emotions and gives them emotional cues to know how they can respond, and that it’s OK to respond.

 “If [parents] feel that this messed up their sense of safety as an adult, they have to understand that their child will be scared more so as they are, because they don’t have as much an understanding as this,” she explained.
 “Ask them what they know.
 Ask them what their friends are talking about.
 Make it a very safe environment somewhere in your house where you can have this open conversation with them.